Hemantham/MovieApp/README.md

 Move caching from Runtime Cache to redis or something similar.

+Cache individual movie requests as well so that price can be shown in the list view.

 Create seperate component to show the detail view.

 Add Bootstrap and other dependancies to system.config.js.